SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise1/README.md

 ## Great job!

 You have successfully developed a basic CAP Java application AND added custom logic to handle specific requests.
 [Exercise 2](../exercise2/README.md) will show you how to extend the application and build the products service from scratch.
-In addition, you will use an actual database as the persistence and see some of the features the CAP Java stack provides out of the box, without a single line of custom coding.
+In addition, you will use an actual database as the persistence and see some of the features the CAP Java SDK provides out of the box, without a single line of custom coding.